By LMG Calla Victoria

 In gardening, "Green" means utilizing wild flowers, native plant material, and groundcovers (as opposed to labor-intensive lawns) in the landscape; thus reducing overall maintenance and conserving water.
 Any water use is provided by rainwater harvesting.
 Water consumption is often the first thing noted about a green landscape's performance.
-With landscapes are one of the heaviest consumers of water, then water efficiency is an important evaluator of performance.
-With green landscaping 100% of irrigation water needs is supplied from onsite gray water and harvested rainwater.
+Landscapes are one of the heaviest consumers of water, therefore water efficiency is an important evaluator of performance.
+With green landscaping, 100% of irrigation needs are supplied from onsite gray water and harvested rainwater.
 Naturally fertilizing the soil by raising chickens or composting is used instead of harsh chemicals.
-Gardens are laid out and plotted in ways to control storm water runoff, by creating rain gardens, and reusing the water in the garden rather than allowing it to flood streets waterways.
+Gardens are laid out and plotted in ways to control storm water runoff, by creating rain gardens, and reusing the water in the garden rather than allowing it to flood streets and waterways.
 Beneficial insects like bees and ladybugs are introduced into the landscape to control pest rather than the use of pesticide sprays.

 Green landscaping is designed to make the outside beautiful, cost-effective, lean and green.
 But green landscaping can also have an effect on our heating and cooling bills.
 Well placed plants can help buildings be more heat-efficient leading to reduced reliance on air-conditioning and heating measures.
 Planting trees as a windbreak to protect homes from cold winds and weather can be a great way to reduce energy bills.
 Planting deciduous trees or vines on the South side (which gets the most sun for the longest period of time) of a building to shade it in the summer and allow warming sunshine through in the winter.
 Also planting deciduous trees and vines on the west side of your garden to block some of the evening glair and heat in the summer, but that same heat can be helpful warming the home in the winter months.